-Arsenal players were out and about this week getting into the festive spirit with our local community.
+Arsenal players were out and about back in December 2016 getting into the festive spirit with our local community.

 The visit came shortly after The Arsenal Foundation’s dedicated charity matchday against Stoke City on December 10, where the manager and players donated a day’s wages to support projects in both the local and global community.

 Centre 404 is just one of The Arsenal Foundation’s beneficiaries, who will host holiday clubs for its users with money donated by the Foundation.

 Mertesacker said: “It’s great for us to get out and about with our local community and give back.
 It’s important that we all see what happens off the pitch and meet beneficiaries of The Arsenal Foundation’s grants.

 “It puts relationships into context and can be motivating for people to know that everyone at the club is behind them – whichever projects they’re participating in.”

 While some players were spending time out in the community, others were attending the annual Junior Gunners Christmas Party at London Colney, playing games and having fun with our young supporters.

 You can watch a round-up of all of the events in the video at the top of this page.